Representation theory of non-factorizable ribbon Hopf algebras: Examples in the context of 4d TQFTs

 \section{Examples in the context of 4d TQFTs}

-In this final section we consider our examples in the context of 4d TQFTs introduced in \cite{costantino2023skein} and extend out biproduct construction to Hopf algebras over fields of finite characteristic.
+In this final section we consider our examples in the context of 4d TQFTs introduced in CGHP and extend our biproduct construction to Hopf algebras over fields of finite characteristic.
 We, however, also prove that none of this allows to produce a powerful invariant of 4-manifolds.